odino/doxonomy/README.md

 </html>
 ```

+> Grab the CSS and JS files from the [release page](https://github.com/odino/doxonomy/releases/tag/1.0.0)

 As you can see, we required 2 files, JS and CSS, to bootstrap
 a doxonomy project, let's now add an inline script to init our
 diagram: